 The Charming Architecture

-France controlled the Louisiana territory from 1966 until it was ceded to Spain in 1762.
-By 1800 Napoleon had regained control of the area for France, but soon sold the land to the United States in a little something called the Louisiana Purchase.
+By late 1803 Napoleon had regained control of the area for France, but soon (literally 3 weeks later) the land would be sold to the United States in a little something called the Louisiana Purchase.
 The French history in the neighborhood should be apparent just by the name, but even the food and the architecture reflect the area’s strong French roots.

 for more information on the history of the French Quarter head: here